um-tesis/stunning-journey-infra/README.md

 #### Troubleshooting

-- If an image is too large to load in minikube when running `kc apply -f <filename>`, try running:
+- If an image is too large to load in minikube when running `kc apply -f ./kubernetes/<filename>`, try running:

   `minikube image pull jfer11/thesis-backend:vX-release`